SGM Paul Schultz

 Mari K. Eder

-Doug Coffey is president of the Army Public Affairs Association.
+Doug Coffey is chairman of the board for the Army Public Affairs Association.
 He served 26 years in the active Army with multiple assignments including deployments and overseas assignments.
 He led media relations, community relations and command information for various commands including Korea and Kuwait.

 Early in his career he was an instructor at the Defense Information School.
 He served as public affairs advisor to the Army Chief of Staff.
 Mr. Coffey was recognized for his leadership and expertise organizing and managing the Committee for the 1997 Presidential Inauguration, establishing digital operating procedures and overseeing a cross-functional and joint service group.